dokku/test-servers/README.md

 # - DIGITALOCEAN_SSH_KEY_ID
 # - GITHUB_TOKEN

+# create and destroy a server based on a PR
+bin/create-test-droplet "5495"
+bin/destroy-test-droplet "5495"

+# create one for a given issue that installs latest dokku
+bin/create-test-droplet 4782 "issue"
+bin/destroy-test-droplet 4782 "issue"

-# create a server
+# create a server from a source install
-bin/create-test-droplet 5495
+bin/create-test-droplet 4782 "source"

-# destroy it
-bin/destroy-test-droplet 5495
+bin/destroy-test-droplet 4782 "source"
 ```